 As I mentioned in my last piece, I have found a YouTube channel called Philosophy Tube that has some incredibly well-made videos and offers much for one to consider on different concepts.
 The one that led to this piece was about Steve Bannon, never directly calling him a racist or a fascist, but calling him out on his inconsistencies, particular behaviours, and shortcomings.
 (It is well worth watching, and the subplot regarding the Arsonist is stunning writing).

 But it is not about Bannon, or even fascism, that sparks this piece, but instead a response from a different YouTube personality to the video.
-In his video, Oliver Thorn refers to a conversation carried out between Marcus Follin, a Swedish nationalist, and Tom Rowsell about the Cheddar Man – a 10,000-year-old male human fossil that made headlines and triggered controversy in some circles for his possible ‘blackness’.
+In his video, Abigail Thorn refers to a conversation carried out between Marcus Follin, a Swedish nationalist, and Tom Rowsell about the Cheddar Man – a 10,000-year-old male human fossil that made headlines and triggered controversy in some circles for his possible ‘blackness’.

-It is not important what any of the men had to say about the Cheddar Man here, nor particularly insightful.
+It is not important what any of them had to say about the Cheddar Man here, nor particularly insightful.
 Both parties agreed that the complexion of the Cheddar Man was darker than modern Europeans, specifically the British people in this case, but that so far, no specific complexion had been deduced.
 This is entirely fair, and the media skyrocketed the discovery, seeing as the UK was (and still is) going through a spot of Brexit troubles.

 But what Follin and Rowsell then link this to is a conspiracy between scientists, the media, and the reconstruction artists (that made the images we saw of what the Cheddar Man might’ve looked like) to try to displace white peoples’ sense of belonging in the UK.
 Ok, maybe the complexion they portrayed the Cheddar Man as is darker than he was, but that’s not really relevant.
 I must have missed the articles from the virtue-signalling papers like the Guardian telling us that all white British people must vacate the country, or is it that they don’t exist?